 6,500 Years of Solitude?
 Investigating Pottery from Pheneos

-Petrographic investigations, SEM analyses and NAA are carried out on selected samples of the Neolithic, Bronze Age, historical and post-antique finds.
-The University of Patras, under the direction of Ioannis Iliopoulos, is conducting geological surveys in the basin in order to be able to reliably link the findings on the raw materials used with the Pheneos plateau.
-By the end of the project in fall 2024, it will be possible to make statements about the persistence of local production and, for the first time, obtain information about the socio-economic situation of the area.
-Over the centuries, it will thus be possible to depict change and continuity both with regard to the places of origin of the pottery that came to Pheneos from outside the basin and with regard to locally predominant techniques and vessel forms.
+Selected Neolithic, Bronze Age, historical and post-antique samples are examined using petrographic thin-section analysis, SEM-EDS analysis and NAA.
+The University of Patras, under the direction of Ioannis Iliopoulos, has conducted geological surveys of the basin to reliably link findings about the employed raw materials with the Pheneos Valley.
+In this way, we will be able to draw conclusions about the persistence of local production and, for the first time, gain insight into the socio-economic situation of the area.
+Thus, it becomes possible to depict both change and continuity over the centuries, both in regard to the places of origin of the pottery that came to Pheneos from outside the valley, as well as to local techniques and vessel shapes.

 Pheneos in Northeastern Arcadia - An Undiscovered Town

-In addition, it was possible to clarify the dating of the fortification wall, which was probably built in the early 3rd century BC according to the pottery from the foundation area.
-The beginning of human activity on the hill of Pheneos, on the other hand, can be traced back to the Neolithic period and continued - particularly intensively in the Middle Helladic - almost without interruption until the Hellenistic period.
-Careful examination of the pottery also provided the first indications of local products and allowed conclusions to be drawn for the first time about the economic connections and circumstances of Pheneos in prehistoric and historical times.
+In addition, the dating of the fortification wall was clarified.
+According to the pottery from the foundation area, it was probably built in the early 3rd century BC.
+However, human activity on the hill of Pheneos can be traced back to the Neolithic period, continuing almost without interruption until the Hellenistic period, particularly intensively in the Middle Helladic period.
+Careful examination of the pottery also provided the indications of locally produced vessels, enabling us for the first time to draw conclusions about Pheneos’ economic connections and living circumstances in prehistoric and historical times.

 Five-year research cooperation

-The five-year research collaboration (2011 to 2015) between the 37th Ephorate of Prehistoric and Classical Antiquities in Corinth and the OeAI Athens, represented by the University of Graz, aimed to uncover the ancient fortification wall on the northern slope of the hill following the cleaning campaign of 2008/2009.
-Among other things, its course was to be clarified and the investigation of the towers and the search for a possible gate were to be continued.
-After the excavation work was completed in 2015, the annual research visits to Pheneos were dedicated exclusively to processing the finds.
+The five-year research collaboration (2011–2015) between the 37th Ephorate of Prehistoric and Classical Antiquities in Corinth and the OeAI at Athens, represented by the University of Graz, aimed to uncover the ancient fortification wall on the northern side of the hill, following the cleaning campaign from 2008/2009.
+The project sought to clarify the course of the wall and continue the investigation of the towers and search for a possible gate.
+Once the excavation work had been completed in 2015, annual research visits to Pheneos were dedicated exclusively to processing the finds.

-Since 2016, the extensive pottery and bronze finds as well as the bone and stone artefacts from the excavations on the fortification wall have been documented and researched in annual museum campaigns.
+Since 2016, the extensive pottery and bronze finds, as well as the bone and stone artefacts, from the excavations on the fortification wall have been documented and studied during annual museum campaigns.
 This has resulted in several master's and doctoral theses.
 A comprehensive publication of all the excavation results in several volumes is planned for the 2020s.